Home - Diet - Vegetarian and Vegan - Sautéed Oyster Mushrooms with Garlic

 The best way to cook oyster mushrooms:

 Searing oyster mushrooms quickly over medium-high heat is the best method I’ve found to cook them.
 They develop an irresistibly tasty crust, almost as if they were dipped in batter.
-I use the same method to prepare a simple shiitake mushroom recipe.
+I use the same method for cooking sauteed shiitake mushrooms.

 1. Heat a large non-stick pan over medium-high heat and add olive oil.